I. Introductory Course.

 - with permission of the Labor Law Concentration Coordinator: Administrative Law; Insurance Law; or European Union Law.

-Note: Students must earn at least a 3.0 Average in the required courses taken during or after the Fall 2010 semester, with a minimum grade of C in each course.
+Note: Students must earn at least a 3.0 Average in the required courses, with a minimum grade of C in each course.

 Questions with respect to the above Concentration requirements should be sent to Professor Carin Clauss at firstname.lastname@example.org .